 We're looking to add more easy routes to the website.
 So if you have any suggestions of routes that have worked well for you, please feel free email firstname.lastname@example.org.

-The tree-lined walk from the carpark to Wellington Monument is along a level gravel pathway.
-There the occasional bump or dip in the path but no steps, styles or steep gradients.
+There is the occasional bump or dip in the path but no steps, styles or steep gradients.

 The information boards are easy to read and include details of the Monument’s history and a map showing nearby walks.